-- --delete <array> List of properties to delete. - --digest <string> Prevent changes if current configuration file has different SHA256 digest.
+- --delete export-slots List of properties to delete.
+Can be specified more than once. - --digest <string> Prevent changes if current configuration file has different SHA256 digest.
 This can be used to prevent concurrent modifications. - --export-slots [<integer>, ...]
 A list of slot numbers, comma separated.
 Those slots are reserved for Import/Export, i.e. any media in those slots are considered to be 'offline'. - --path <string> Path to Linux generic SCSI device (e.g. '/dev/sg4')

-'''

 proxmox-tape clean [OPTIONS]

-'''